hanwangwisc/hanwangwisc.GitHub.io/_posts/2019-01-25-economics.md

 - LaFrance, Jerry T., “Linear Demand Functions in Theory and Practice,” Journal of Economic Theory, 1985, 37 (1), 147–166.

+Q: How to deal with high-dimensional integral?
+Monte Carlo/ Quasi-Monte Carlo?

 ### Notes:
 2019-01-25